-Family Upset ‘Hospital Robot’ Delivered Terminal News
+Family Upset Hospital ‘Robot’ Delivered Terminal News

 Gaskill-Hames explained that the so-called robot was simply technology that allowed the hospital access to a greater network of medical professionals than they would otherwise be able to maintain in the building, giving the small hospital the ability to provide specialists around the clock who might otherwise not be able to be present for patients on site.

-“This secure video technology is a live conversation with a physician using tele-video technology, and always with a nurse or other physician in the room to explain the purpose and function of the technology,” she said said.
+“This secure video technology is a live conversation with a physician using tele-video technology, and always with a nurse or other physician in the room to explain the purpose and function of the technology,” she said.
 “It does not, and did not, replace ongoing in-person evaluations and conversations with a patient and family members.”

 Quintana’s daughter, Catherine Quintana, thought the interaction should have been handled differently.